 Let’s get on to the solutions I’ve found to fix tech neck wrinkles!

 Products And Treatments For Tech Neck

-There are some easy and affordable options to get rid of tech neck on a DIY basis.
+There are some easy and affordable options to get rid of tech neck lines at home.

 Vitamin C Serum:

 If you haven’t been bringing your facial Vitamin C serum down onto your neck, now is the time to do so!
 This is one of the easiest ways to help soften the wrinkles on your neck.
 Vitamin C will help rebuild collagen which is crucial to fill in those wrinkles or damaged creases.

 A reminder: try not to use retinol or other harsh actives on your tech neck.
 The skin on the neck is very delicate and it might not react well.
 Vitamin C is a less intense option, and especially this product I’ve tried: